recurve-inc/eeprivacy/README.md

 ---

-The Energy Data Vault (EDV) enables the use of the gold standard of privacy protection, differential privacy, for high value energy efficiency analytics.
+Energy Differential Privacy (EDP) enables the use of the gold standard of privacy protection, differential privacy, for high value energy efficiency analytics.

 ---